Gusta-Luiz/Gusta-Luiz/README.md

 ### Hello there! 👨🏻‍💻

 #### About me:
-💻 Born in May/2002, and interested in technology since childhood
+💻 Born in May 2002
-🏛 Currently a Computer Science student at Federal University of Paraná
+🏛 Currently a Computer Science student
 🎓 Learning something new everyday!